Skip to main content

 Slab cut from the rough above

-When cut in this manner it produced three nice slabs that should be able to produce some nice cabochons.
+When cut in this manner, it yielded three high-quality slabs that should be able to produce some exquisite cabochons.

 The Advantage of Buying Lapidary Slabs